 What Government Ministries Need to Know about Non-communicable Diseases

 NCDs – principally cardiovascular disease, diabetes, cancer and chronic respiratory disease – are the world’s biggest killers.
-Urgent and whole-of government action is needed to prevent the annual toll of 16 million people who die prematurely, before the age of 70, from NCDs.
+Urgent and whole-of government action is needed to prevent the annual toll of 15 million people who die prematurely, between the ages of 30 and 69, from NCDs.
 Often misconstrued as a problem of high-income countries, NCDs place an equal – if not greater – burden on low– and middle-income countries (LMICs).
 Over 80 percent of premature NCD deaths occur in LMICs.

 Most premature NCD deaths are preventable by taking cost-effective action to tackle four main behavioural risk factors – tobacco use, harmful use of alcohol, physical inactivity and unhealthy diet.
 Addressing environmental risks (e.g. air pollution) is also key.

 Tackling NCDs and their risk factors requires a response from government sectors beyond health.
 Multi-sectoral action for NCDs, endorsed in the 2011 Political Declaration on the Prevention and Control of NCDs and in numerous other high-level political decisions, is not a zero sum game.
 It is possible to identify strategies and approaches that deliver shared gains and co-benefits for all sectors involved.